-A recent, disturbing study just published in the Journal of the American Medical Association shows that sunscreen chemical filters are readily absorbed into the human bloodstream under normal use.
+A recent disturbing study published in the Journal of the American Medical Association shows that sunscreen chemical filters are readily absorbed into the human bloodstream under normal use.
 This new information is important and relevant to your immediate sun protection choices.

 The participants applied this much sunscreen 4 times a day for 4 days – a real life similarity to a 4-day beach vacation.
 Products included sprays, lotions and creams.
 Sounds like what I see when I travel to a tropical vacation.
 Researches took blood samples daily for a week testing for chemical sunscreen filters avobenzone, oxybenzone, octocrylene and ecamsule (Mexoryl, one of the European sunscreen filters that the US consumers have been wanting here).
 These are common, chemical-active sunscreen filters.